polarathene/biglobby/README.md

 I don't know when I'll have time, but if someone wants to help with Crime.net, either by making BigLobbies display differently or adding a filter/toggle option, then I can enable seamless switch between normal and big lobbies without having to enable/disable BLT mod :)

 ### Crashing
 If the game has updated, you may need to verify cache to restore original code and apply the pdmod again.
-If you still crash, chances are the game added/changed new code and BigLobby needs to update, create a Github Issue or notify Kwhali on reddit. **Please submit a crashlog**(you can use a web service like pastebin).
+If you still crash, chances are the game added/changed new code and BigLobby needs to update, create a Github Issue. **Please submit a crashlog**(you can use a web service like pastebin).
 This will help me identify where the crash is coming from.

 # Development Status